 Linde has in parallel expanded the self-service concept toLinde Gas 24/7, a solution that gives customers access to exchange or purchase cylinders anytime they want.
 All handled by a simple but secure app.

 are all about customer convenience.
 We want to make being a Linde customer as

 easy as possible,” says Olof Källgren, Executive Director Sales and Market Region

-company is also using new technology to help customers use Linde gases more
+But Linde’s industrial gas digitalization journey doesn’t stop with helping supply customers with industrial gases.
+The company is also using new technology to help customers use Linde gases more efficiently and effectively.

 Smart welding using the cloud